 The Rossoneri are competitive, but only in the sense that they do not lack heart.
 They proved that once again in Turin, where they could have snatched what would have been the unlikeliest of draws, with Sulley Muntari’s second goal of the evening having given Juventus a serious case of the jitters.

-Of course, it is worth noting that Milan had been forced to travel to Turin without its principal/only attacking threat, Mario Balotelli, as he was serving the final game of a three-match ban for verbally abusing match officials after last month’s defeat at home to Napoli.
+And, of course, it is worth noting that Milan had been forced to travel to Turin without their principal/only attacking threat, Mario Balotelli, as he was serving the final game of a three-match ban for verbally abusing match officials after last month’s defeat at home to Napoli.

-The enigmatic forward has always played on the edge, but Milan had better hope that his latest indiscretion did not come from a more deep-rooted frustration with the obvious lack of quality around him.
+The enigmatic forward has always played on the edge, but Milan had better hope that his latest indiscretion was not borne of a more deep-rooted frustration with the obvious lack of quality around him.
 The Rossoneri simply cannot afford to lose the Italy attacker.
-As Bojan Krkic intimated recently, Milan’s attack is 80 percent Balotelli - which is arguably overselling the importance of Alessandro Matri and Robinho.
+As Bojan Krkic intimated recently, Milan’s attack is 80 per cent Balotelli - which is arguably overselling the importance of Alessandro Matri and Robinho.